 People who are severely mentally impaired are not included when working out Council Tax bills.

-- Someone in the household needs to diagnosed as having a “severe mental impairment” that appears to be permanent.
-This might be due to such conditions as dementia, severe learning difficulties or another condition that causes a “severe impairment of intelligence and social functioning.
-You will need a certificate from your doctor confirming this.
+- Someone in the household needs to be diagnosed as having a “severe mental impairment” that appears to be permanent.
+This might be due to such conditions as dementia, severe learning difficulties or another condition that causes a “severe impairment of intelligence and social functioning."
+You will need a certificate from your doctor confirming this

 Carer Disregard for Council Tax